NethServer/docs/administrator-manual/en/mail.rst

    any message already received will be kept on the server.

-|product| allows you to keep a copy of all email throw the server:
+|product| allows you to keep a copy of all email traversing the server:
 all messages will be delivered to the final recipient and to a local user (or group).
 This option can be configured for each domain managed by the mail server.

-.. warning:: On some states, enabling the :index:`hidden copy` can be against privacy laws.
+.. warning:: On some countries, enabling the :index:`hidden copy` can be against privacy laws.

 Disclaimer
 ----------